mckamey/jsonfx-v1-examples/trunk/MusicApp/Website/ReadMe.txt

 dynamically switch between views, and navigate between genres and artists.

-This demonstrates the power of JsonFx.NET client-side templating (JBST) and Ajax services (JSON-RPC) in combination with jQuery and LINQ.
+As an extreme example of Ajax, the "one page" application, demonstrates the power of JsonFx.NET client-side

+templating (JBST) and Ajax services (JSON-RPC) in combination with jQuery and LINQ.